steog88/PhysBiblio/README.md

 #### Conda
 Here you find a list of instructions to install and run `PhysBiblio` using `conda` and related commands.
 Note that the following commands have not (yet) been tested with `PySide2`.
-The part in the parenthesis in the first command is optional as long as the default python version is 2.7, 3.5 or 3.6.
+Remember to use a python version 2.7+ or 3.5+.
 ```
-conda create --name physbiblio (python=3.6)
+conda create --name physbiblio
 conda activate physbiblio
-pip install --user --index-url=https://download.qt.io/official_releases/QtForPython/ pyside2
 pip install physbiblio
 ```
 At this point, the installation is complete.